Numilk: Here's What Happened After Shark Tank

 Perhaps the biggest news of all is that pre-made, 16-ounce lattes and protein shakes may be on the way, at least according to a post on Numilk's website, which will only further expand the company's portfolio.

 Commercial customers, including coffee shops and other retailers, are currently able to order the device through the wholesale portal that exists online.
-But, those looking to get their hands on the $249 Numilk Home or the $699 Numilk Pro for at-home use will have to stand by because a waitlist is currently available for pre-order.
-(The difference is the Home and Pro versions produce 32-ounce bottles of dairy-free milk at the press of a button using the company's flavored pouches; however, the professional version connects to a waterline allowing for a larger quantity at one time.)
+And those looking to enjoy Numilk products without leaving the house can get their hands on the $199 Numilk Home.The Home version produces 32-ounce bottles of dairy-free milk at the press of a button using the company's flavored pouches.

-In the meantime, plant-based milk lovers can get a sip of Numilk in smoothies, lattes, shakes, and more at participating retail locations, including the relatively new pistachio-based milk featuring a combination of maple, vanilla bean, and Himalayan salt that was released last year.
+In the meantime, plant-based milk lovers can get a sip of Numilk in smoothies, lattes, shakes, and more at participating retail locations, including the relatively new pistachio-based milk featuring a combination of maple, vanilla bean, and Himalayan salt that was released in 2022.